 - Thesis Title

-- Ethics approval document (if applicable) to the Graduate Coordinator at least 8 weeks before the defence date.
+- Ethics approval document (if applicable)

 The Graduate Coordinator distributes MA theses to the examining committee; the Dean of Graduate Studies Office distributes PhD theses to the examining committee.

 After the Defence

 The supervisor or chair delivers the signed defence documents to the Graduate Coordinator.
 The student is responsible for making any required revisions, which must be approved by the supervisor and in some cases, the entire examining committee.
 Once the revisions have been approved, the student obtains the defence documents from the Coordinator and then submits the thesis to the library.
 The student needs to use the library’s thesis formatting specifications and submission process, which are outlined here.